carthage-college/django-djspace/README.md

 2. update the applications GM2MField in the UserProfile() data model class with the name of the new class e.g. 'application.NewDataModel',

-3. create the form class in application/forms.py
+3. create the form class and the form upload class in application/forms.py

 4. execute 'python manage.py migrate --run-syncdb' to create the new table(s). if the table is created but the command barfed, check the django_content_type table to insure that the ContentType object was created. if not, do it manually.